Project Introduction

 - Node.js 17 or higher

-- LLM API key (Ollama not currently supported)
+- LLM API key (Ollama is not supported yet)

-- Disk space for log files (located in the `logs/` directory)
+- Disk space for storing log files (located in the `logs/` directory)

 ## Installation